Welcome to my first Sunday School post!

-2. They really do think it’s OK to run around and hide under chairs
+- 2. They really do think it’s OK to run around and hide under chairs and

-3. Rainbow colours – you can’t use ALL the colours if you only have 4 rules.
+- 3. Rainbow colors – you can’t use ALL the colors if you only have 4 rules.
 So, you need 7.
 And that, friends, is why we have 7 🙂

 (If you’d like either of these posters for your class, click on the language version you prefer to download your freebie!)